Storm Drain System

 responsibility for cleaning and maintaining the storm drain

 system throughout the Las Vegas Valley is shared by all of the

 governmental entities within their respective jurisdictions.

-The City's of Las Vegas, North Las Vegas, Henderson, Boulder
+The City of Las Vegas, City of North Las Vegas, City of Henderson, Boulder

 City, and Mesquite along with stewardship of Clark County develop